Jiwoo717/Subscription_Churn_Dashboard/README.md

 # Subscription Churn Intelligence Dashboard

-A portfolio project that demonstrates how to use Python, SQL, NumPy, pandas, and Streamlit to analyze subscription customer behavior and churn.

-## Why this project works for a portfolio

-- Shows practical analytics work on a business problem recruiters immediately understand
-- Combines Python data wrangling, SQL querying, KPI design, and interactive dashboarding
-- Includes code snippets inside the app so viewers can see implementation details
-- Uses a public churn dataset when available and falls back to a reproducible synthetic dataset so the app still runs end to end

 ## Project concept

 The dashboard is framed as a B2C subscription business health review.
 It helps answer: